Vardot/varbase-behat/README.md

 # Varbase Behat

-  Varbase Behat is a set of Gherkin Features and custom Varbase Context with Custom step definitions, and assets, which help with the automatic testing for varbase websites.
+ Varbase Behat is a standalone testing framework, with a set of Gherkin Features and custom Varbase Context with custom step definitions, and assets, which help with the automatic testing for Varbase websites https://www.vardot.com

    This page can help  you to have all steps, which you need to run the